patonlab/BDE-db2/README.md

 Datasets: All BDE and BDFE datasets used in developing the models, testing the models.

 ## 1. Environment for BDE prediction
 Create and activate the environment.
+All required python packages are wrapped in this `2D.yml` file.

 ```
 cd Example-BDE-prediction/